GGAlanSmithee/Entities/README.md

 * 100% code coverage
 * Fast [TODO: add benchmarks and comparisons to back this claim]

+## Docs

+- We are currently working on documenting the entire public API - comming soon!

+## FAQ / Gotchas

+* Since a system is bound with the `EntityManager` as its context, a system must be a regular function (not a es6 arrow function)
+*
 ## Tips and tricks

 * Using [destructuring](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment#Object_destructuring) and [computed properties](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Object_initializer#Computed_property_names)